 In particular, both emphasize writing clear, analytical essays.
-This is very different than just summarizing a book or writing your own stories like you might have in done previous English classes.
+This is very different from just summarizing a book or writing your own stories like you might have done in previous English classes.
 Since both classes are meant to teach the same skills as an introductory college English class, the emphasis is on analyzing and writing about texts, rather than just reading, summarizing, and creating your own work.

 However, even though the exam and class formats are quite similar, the subject matter they tackle is very different.
 Next we will explore which makes each AP English course unique.